-As a young woman Bat-Adam studied to become a musician at the Tel Aviv Academy of Music.
-While studying viola and playing in an orchestra which accompanied musical theater productions, she impulsively decided to audition for acting school at Beit Zvi.
-Having been accepted, she followed her impulses and decided to study acting.
-Her early stage experience included leading roles in repertory theaters such as the Habimah National Theater, the Cameri Theater and the Haifa Theater.
-Her first major role on screen was in 1972 in I Love You Rosa, directed by Moshe Mizrahi (who later became her life partner), which was nominated for an American Academy Award as Best Foreign Film.
-Following this success, Bat-Adam appeared in a number of Mizrahi’s Israeli films, including The House on Chelouche Street (1973), Daughters, Daughters (1973), Women (1996) and his American Academy Award-winning French film, Madame Rosa (La vie devant soi, 1977).
+As a young woman, Bat Adam studied the viola at the Tel Aviv Academy of Music and performed in an orchestra that accompanied musical theater productions.
+She impulsively auditioned for the Beit Zvi acting school, and, having been accepted, she left music to pursue stage acting.
+Her early stage experiences included leading roles in repertory theaters, such as the Habimah National Theater, the Cameri Theater, and the Haifa Theater.
+Her first major film role was the 1972 film I Love You, Rosa, directed by Moshe Mizrahi (who would be her life partner until his death in 2018), which was nominated for an American Academy Award for Best Foreign Film.
+In the film, Bat Adam plays a woman who rebels against the community codes of late nineteenth-century Jerusalem.
+This role, of an independent, passionate woman who is condemned for flouting society’s norms, would characterize many of Bat Adam’s significant film appearances.
+Following the success of I Love You, Rosa, Bat Adam continued to collaborate with Mizrahi, appearing in his The House on Chelouche Street (1973), Daughters, Daughters (1973), and Women (1996), as well as his American Academy Award-winning French film, Madame Rosa (La vie devant soi, 1977).

 Bat Adam began her directing and screenwriting career with the acclaimed French-Israeli co-production Moments, which tells the story of a chance encounter between two women.
 Starring herself, Brigitte Catillon, and Assi Dayan, the film competed in the Un Certain Regard section—the section to recognize young talent and to encourage innovative and daring works—at the 1979 Cannes Film Festival.